 Venture into the Dragon’s Lair

-Locals created a legend about a fire-breathing Dragon that once resided within the cave protecting hordes of gold.
+Locals tell the story of a fire-breathing Dragon that once resided within the cave protecting hordes of gold.
 The best way to access the Dragon’s Lair, and to explore the woodlands that surround it, is to rent a bicycle.

 Each have left their mark on the city and its architecture.
 In Kastoria, you can see ruined Ottoman mosques and marketplaces, sitting beside colourful Ottoman houses and grand Byzantine homes.